Create instance templates

 Create an instance template

-Most of the VM properties that you can specify in a request to create an individual VM instance can also be specified for an instance template, including any VM metadata, startup scripts, persistent disks, service accounts, and so on.
+Most of the VM properties that you can specify in a request to create an individual VM instance can also be specified for an instance template, including any VM metadata, startup scripts, persistent disks, and service accounts.
 You must specify the machine type, boot disk, and network.

 Create a regional or global instance template through the Google Cloud console, Google Cloud CLI, or the API.
 To create a global instance template, you can also use the Terraform or the Cloud Client Libraries.